The Bridge Extended Learning

 1. What are the hours of operation?

-Before-school care begins at 6 AM and runs until school starts.
 After-school care begins when school dismisses and continues until 6 PM. ( A $15.00 late fee will be applied for each occurrence )

 2. What ages/grades are eligible?